 There are inherent risks associated with the transmission of information over the internet, including via email.
 You should be aware of this when sending personal information to us via email or via our website or social media platforms.
 If this is of concern to you then you may use other methods of communication with us, such as post, fax or telephone (although these also have risks associated with them).

-JSA directly collects some of your information—including personal information—via its website.
-Generally, this information is collected to enable JSA to properly and efficiently carry out its functions and deliver services to you.
+Jobs and Skills Australia directly collects some of your information—including personal information—via its website.
+Generally, this information is collected to enable Jobs and Skills Australia to properly and efficiently carry out its functions and deliver services to you.

 No attempt is made to identify you through your browsing other than in exceptional circumstances, such as an investigation into the improper use of the website.